cilium/cilium/Documentation/security/policy/language.rst

 managed by Cilium, but have DNS queryable domain names.
 The IP addresses provided in DNS responses are allowed by Cilium in a similar manner to IPs in `CIDR based`_ policies.
-They are an alternative when the remote IPs may change or are not know a priori, or when DNS is more convenient.
+They are an alternative when the remote IPs may change or are not know prior, or when DNS is more convenient.
 To enforce policy on DNS requests themselves, see `Layer 7 Examples`_.

 .. note::